aless80/MITprojects/README.md

 ```

-After that call `scrape.main(abs_dict)`, which creates an `abstracts` directory with each scraped abstracts.
+After that `scrape.main(abs_dict)` is called, which creates an `abstracts` directory with each scraped abstracts.
 Finally, `scrape.tokenize()` reads the locally stored abstracts and creates the `tokens` folder containing the tokens and their count.
 The `abstracts` and `tokens` folder are inclouded in this repo.

 ---